After a drone attack on his home, Iraq’s Prime Minister calls for ‘calm.’

 “I’m alright, praise be to God, and I appeal for calm and restraint on everyone’s behalf for the sake of Iraq,” Kadhemi posted on Twitter after a “failed assassination attempt,” according to his office.

-According to a security source, a huge number of security officers were deployed in and around the Zone following the attack.
+Three rockets landed in Mansour, a neighboring district, on October 31, causing no injuries.

-The attack occurred when political tensions over the outcome of the October 10 elections were at an all-time high.
+The attack occurred at a time when tensions over the election results on October 10 were at an all-time high.

-Hundreds of Hashed supporters battled with police in the Green Zone on Friday to express their displeasure with the election results.
+Hundreds of Hashed supporters battled with police in the Green Zone on Friday to express their displeasure with the outcome.

 According to a security source, one protestor died in hospital from their injuries, while two demonstrators were slain, according to a Hashed source.